Tracking time

 Track billable time

-This, probably, should be a simple start-stop watch residing in a dock
+This, probably, should be a simple start-stop watch residing in a dock area or completely off-screen.

-It should record tasks and start/stop events to a local db, allow user
+It should record tasks and start/stop events to a local db, allow user to edit it and report it upstream.

 Similar solutions:

-programs, the task boils down to integrating them with some protocol.
+How to implement: since there are vast number of time-counting programs, the task boils down to integrating them with some protocol.

 Consolidate billable time

-Get updates from solution, crafted in the previous part, and drop it
+Get updates from solution, crafted in the previous part, and drop it into bigger db.
+This time the resulting db probably should be sql, for the ease of reporting.

 This also should integrate with Trac somehow.